West3D-Printing/Salon/Readme.md

 2) An opening on the back to run wires upward for lighting (or whatever)
 3) Slots at the bottom for zip ties to provide strain relief on the cables

-The front hasn't changed ans works with either back.
+The front hasn't changed and works with either back.

 We've also included printable thumbscrews.
-These use a Voron standard brass heat insert and an M3x10 NHCS or SHCS, and make it easy to remove the Salon front without needing tools.
+These use a Voron standard brass heat insert and an M3x10 BHCS or SHCS, and make it easy to remove the Salon front without needing tools.
 ![image](images/Salon_case_front_2.JPG)![image](images/Salon_case_back_2.JPG)
 # Setup
-Hardware you'll need:
+Hardware you'll need for the mount:
 | Fastener  | Quantity |
 | ------------- | ------------- |
 | M3x6 screw  | 2  |